MichaelCade/90DaysOfDevOps/Days/day28.md

 ![](Images/Day28_Cloud2.png)

-In this first section, I want to get into and describe a little more of what Public Cloud is and some of the building blocks that get referred to as the Public Cloud overall.
+In this first section, I want to get into and describe a little more of what a Public Cloud is and some of the building blocks that get referred to as the Public Cloud overall.

 ### SaaS